Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 ## Overview

 This repository presents a rule-based institutional model designed to explain when national-level AI programs reach strategic commitment.
-Analytical case study based on a real institutional AI pipeline involving government-level engagements.
+Analytical case study based on generalized patterns observed across public-sector AI engagements.

 The framework formalizes institutional conditions frequently observed in public-sector AI initiatives and translates them into a transparent, reproducible analytical model implemented in Python.
-The project focuses on transforming raw lead data into a structured, explainable model for prioritization and strategic decision-making.
+The project focuses on transforming structured engagement signals into an explainable model for prioritization and strategic decision-making.

 The focus is institutional feasibility rather than market demand or predictive modeling.